+Raw hair is unprocessed hair that’s not chemically treated or dyed—primarily sourced from India, Cambodia, Vietnam, and Burma.
+In its original state, raw hair comes entirely in its most authentic form straight from the donor.
 Raw hair is usually more expensive than virgin hair because the quality is better.
-But you can definitely find good quality virgin hair to sell.
+But you can find good quality virgin hair to sell.

 How to find hair vendors?

-Look at each vendor’s Instagram account, just to check out their products, sales, and wholesale information.
-Contact the vendor who products interest you the most.
-Ask for their wholesale price list, if they give out samples, shipping costs, and etc. Ask to see their factory through video calling to make sure they’re actually manufacturing their own hair.
+Check out each vendor’s Instagram account for their products, sales, and wholesale information.
+Only contact the vendor(s) whose products interest you the most.
+Ask for wholesale prices, samples, shipping costs, etc. Ask to see their factory through video calling to ensure they’re manufacturing their hair.
 This process is trial and error.
-And you have to keep doing your research to find a supplier who’s going to work the best for your business.
+And you have to keep researching to find a supplier who will work best for your business.
 IT WILL NOT HAPPEN OVERNIGHT!

 What about Shipping?

 - You never want to run low or be out of stock.
 So staying on top of your inventory is huge.
-Make sure you are placing new wholesale orders when inventory starts reaching your minimum!